Interview Outfit? Hint: Don’t Remix the Suit & Tie

 Posted by Kerith Dilley in MBA

 The interview is one of the rare times when you don’t want to differentiate yourself.
 No matter your long-term goals, aim for assimilation in dress.
-Success is when the interviewer doesn’t take stock of your outfit.
+Success is when the interviewer doesn’t notice what you’re wearing when you walk through the door and can’t remember your outfit after you’ve left.

 Everyone: Wear a professional business suit and minimal jewelry.